ubc-cirrus-lab/caribou/docs/design.md

 The Performance Collector is responsible for aggregating performance benchmarks to determine the relative performance differences of running workloads between different data center regions.
 Similar to the Carbon Collector, this is only done for all available data center regions that are part of the "available_regions_table", which was first populated by the Provider Collector.
 Depending on the results of our investigation into the change in performance variability between data center regions and across providers, the frequency of this collector may need to be considered.
 For now, this Collector should be run much more frequently than the Provider Collector but perhaps less frequently than the Carbon Collector.
 Again, the frequency with which this collector should run needs further investigation.

-This collector is responsible for managing the two database tables: "performance_at_region_table", and "performance_from_region_to_region_table".
+This collector is responsible for managing the  "performance_region_table" database table.
 It is also responsible for updating the timestamp of performance-updated regions in the Performance Collector timestamp field of the "available_regions_table" table.

-The "performance_at_region_table" is responsible for managing performance region-specific information of our benchmarking application.
+The "performance_region_table" is responsible for managing performance region-specific information of our benchmarking application.
 The keys and information stored in this table are as follows:
 - Key: `<provider_unique_id>:<region_name>`
 - Values:
   - Execution time of performance tests in various regions.

-The "performance_from_region_to_region_table" is responsible for performance information that varies when transmitting data from one region to another.
-The keys and information stored in this table are as follows:
-- Key: From Region `<provider_unique_id>:<region_name>`
-- Values:
   - To Region `<provider_unique_id>:<region_name>`
     - Region-to-region Estimated latency in terms of data transfer size (list of transfer size with latency).